Pap Smears in The Greater Boston Area

 A Pap smear or Pap test is a routine procedure used to screen women for cervical cancer.
 The whole examination is quite simple, as it only requires a swab of cells from the woman’s cervix for testing.
 The cells are then analyzed to check for abnormalities specifically those that may be a precursor to cervical cancer.

-About Women by Women provides pap smears for women throughout the Greater Boston Area in Wellesley (with one location on Washington Street and the other on Worcester Street), Waltham, Natick, and Walpole.
+About Women by Women provides pap smears at our women’s health clinics in Wellesley, Waltham, Natick, and Walpole.
 Our dedicated team of all female OBGYNs provide the individualized care that you deserve.
 Learn more about pap smears and call (781) 263-0033 to get more information, or to schedule your appointment today.

 Does Every Woman Need a Pap Smear?